gmdjaveed/kubernetes-voting-app-local-and-aws/README.md

-# Kubernetes's configuration file to deploy and manage Docker based "Voting & Result Application" locally and in AWS cloud.
+## Kubernetes deployment of docker based "Voting & Result Application" locally in minikube cluster and in AWS cloud using EKS.

 A simple kubernetes configuration file and steps to deploy "Voting & Result Application" build on various tech stack.